SeQuenC-Consortium/sequenc-methodology/README.md

 The Deployment Engine is responsible for coordinating the execution of created deployment models and providing the status of the deployment model instances throughout their lifecycle.

 **Middleware for Unified Execution of Quantum Applications.**
-(i.e., SeQuenC's "Unification Layer").
-This module represents a middleware with an OpenAPI specification to access various quantum services.
+This element represents a middleware that provides unified access to various quantum services.

 * Provides a REST-API for unified calls, such that it facilitates the usage of quantum services.
 * Achieves Platform Autonomy by providing a translation to target formats which is suitable for the chosen quantum service.